JoopJ/LightningOpenGL/README.md

 GUI - gui windows can be toggled throug the Window Menu by pressing the buttons.

 ### TODO:

-- Make a more interesting Scene

-- Normal Distribution for:
-	- Branch Length

-- Clean up GUI

 Extra:
 - Blur Optimization